Antitrust law doesn’t take a back seat to bankruptcy.

 All Deals Are Subject to Antitrust Scrutiny

 Seelman and Parks cited decisions that show that buyers of these assets have, in fact, faced antitrust liability.
-Buyers in the cases are not insulated from antitrust claims just because a sales was approved under Section 363, they said.
+Buyers in the cases are not insulated from antitrust claims just because a sale was approved under Section 363, they said.
 One of those cases, In Re Gulf States Steel, 285 B. R. 497 (Bankr.
 N.D.
 Ala.
 2002), involved the purchase of steel mill assets by Gadsden Industrial Park LLC, a competitor to the newly formed Gulf States Reorganization Group.
 Gadsden won the bid, but the $6.3 million sale fell below the amount that would require government review.
 Gulf States Reorganization Group later sued Park and others under Sections 1 and 2 of the Sherman Act and Section 7 of the Clayton Act.
 A district judge ruled for Park, finding that Gulf States didn’t prove “antitrust injury.”
 The Eleventh Circuit reversed and 12 years later the Supreme Court declined to review the case.
 “Gulf States Steel stands for the proposition that a sale of assets under Section 363 of the Bankruptcy Code – which were not reportable under HSR – are nonetheless subject to antitrust scrutiny,” Seelman and Parks wrote.

 The authors also pointed to Section 7 actions brought by the government that successfully challenged transactions outside the bankruptcy arena.
 Deals were later unwound because they caused competition-killing market concentration.
 The FTC recently reminded us that it is not timid when it comes to unwinding deals.
 It recently sued to unwind tobacco giant Altria’s $12 billion investment in vaping competitor Juul.
 Last year it successfully unwound the merger of two prosthetic makers — Otto Bock HealthCare and Freedom Innovations — based on the harm done when a dominant player buys out a market disruptor.